A complexity theory for non-local quantum computation: Some classes and their properties

 \item $\delta$\textbf{-secure:} There exists a quantum channel $\mathbfcal{S}_{\varnothing \rightarrow M}^{x,y}$, called the simulator, such that

+\end{itemize} We call the log-dimension of $M$ the communication cost of the CDQS protocol.
+We call the log-dimension of the (possibly entangled) state shared by Alice and Bob at the beginning of the protocol the entanglement cost of the protocol. \end{definition} The correctness parameter $\epsilon$ captures how well the secret can be recovered by the referee in $f^{-1}(1)$ instances; the security parameter $\delta$ captures how close the message $M$ (seen by the referee) is to a state that doesn't depend on the input at all.
+Thus when $\delta=0$, the message system is a fixed state independent of the secret, and hence doesn't reveal the secret.

-\end{itemize} \end{definition} CDQS was introduced in \cite{allerstorfer2024relating}, where its equivalence to $f$-route was shown.
+CDQS was introduced in \cite{allerstorfer2024relating}, where its equivalence to $f$-route was shown.
+Note that CDQS is not formally an NLQC task, though it is closely related and serves as a useful intermediate setting in our proofs.
 The same reference also showed that classical CDS protocols also give CDQS protocols, which allowed results on classical CDS to be applied to $f$-route.
 CDQS was studied further in \cite{asadi2024conditional, girish2025comparing}, where a number of properties are established.
-One property which we will make use of is amplification, stated next. \begin{theorem} \textbf{CDQS amplification:} Let $F_Q$ be a $\CDQS$ for a function $f$ that supports one qubit secrets with correctness error $\delta=0.09$ and privacy error $\epsilon=0.09$, has communication cost $c$, and entanglement cost $E$.
+One property which we will make use of is amplification, stated formally next, which allows the $\epsilon, \delta$ parameters in a given CDQS protocol to be reduced. \begin{theorem} \textbf{CDQS amplification:} Let $F_Q$ be a $\CDQS$ for a function $f$ that supports one qubit secrets with correctness error $\delta=0.09$ and privacy error $\epsilon=0.09$, has communication cost $c$, and entanglement cost $E$.
 Then for every integer $k$, there exists a $\CDQS$ $G_Q$ for $f$ with $k$-qubit secrets, privacy and correctness errors of $2^{-\Omega(k)}$, and communication and entanglement complexity of size $O(k c)$ and $O(k E)$, respectively. \end{theorem} This theorem was proven in \cite{asadi2024conditional}.

 We will make use of a variant of CDQS where the secret is assumed to be classical, which we label CDQS'.
 Since our proofs will relate other primitives to CDQS' (and then CDQS' to CDQS), we give a careful definition of CDQS' as well. \begin{definition} A \textbf{conditional disclosure of secrets} task with quantum resources and classical secret (CDQS') is defined by a choice of function $f:\{0,1\}^{2n}\rightarrow \{0,1\}$ and a classical variable $S\in \{0,1\}^{|s|}$ which records the secret.
 The task involves inputs $x\in \{0,1\}^{n}$ and system $Q$ given to Alice, and input $y\in \{0,1\}^{n}$ given to Bob.
 Alice sends message system $M_a$ to the referee, and Bob sends message system $M_b$.
 Label the combined message systems as $M=M_aM_b$.
 Label the quantum channel defined by Alice and Bob's combined actions $\mathbfcal{N}_{Q\rightarrow M}^{x,y}$.
 We put the following two conditions on a CDQS' protocol. \begin{itemize} \item $\epsilon$\textbf{-correct:} There exists a channel $\mathbfcal{D}^{x,y}_{M\rightarrow S}$, called the decoder, which outputs a classical string in $S$ such that